'A special night in Everton history - but we can't be here again'

 Once the celebrations have died down there will be a determination to ensure the club moves forward and never dances with relegation so closely again.

-The fact they have come so close despite owner Farhad Moshiri spending more than £500m on players since he first bought shares in Everton in 2016 points to the work that needs to be done in turning the club around.
+The fact they have come so close despite owner Farhad Moshiri spending more than £500m on players since he first bought shares in Everton in 2016 points to the work that needs to be done.

 "It's pure relief," said Michael Keane, who began Everton's comeback nine minutes after half-time.